 One of Tasmania's most iconic regions; a family trip through Cradle Country will not disappoint.
-With so much to do on route and at Cradle Mountain itself, we suggest you plan at least three days to travel through the area.
+With so much to do on the route and at Cradle Mountain itself, we suggest you plan at least three days to travel through the area.

 From Launceston, stop in at the Town of Murals.
 Also known as Sheffield, you'll be captivated by stunning Mt Roland in the background.
 Not far away is Tasmazia; the Village of Lower Crackpot.
-This place will leave you with sore bellies from laughing, and getting lost in the mazes and finding your way out always creates fun and special memories.
+This place will leave you with sore bellies from laughing, getting lost in the mazes and finding your way out always creates fun and special memories.
 From Devonport, the kids will enjoy the quirky town of Wilmot and its eclectic letterboxes that line the roadside.

 If you have ventured in from Deloraine and plan to stop in at Mole Creek, be sure to visit the Caves.
 With a number of tours available the kids will love the glow worms and prehistoric cave spider.
 If spiders or caverns aren't your things call into Trowunna and visit the Tasmania Devils.